chryschi/mp-portfolio-new/README.md

 ## Future Bug Fixes

 - [x] Carousel behaving as expected when trying to drag it or navigate with arrow buttons
-- [] Carousel resets properly after changing pages
+- [] Carousel resets properly everytime after changing pages
 - [] Carousel image gaps are just as wide as necessary (not like viewed with Firefox)
 - [] Carousel has always full length regardless of screen width
 - [] Scrollbar only appears when necessary for all pages